OBJET D’ART EXCERPT

 future?”

-tell me anything.
-I don’t know the implications of insider
+don’t tell me anything.
+I don’t know the implications of

 “Yeah, this time travel thing is bizarre.”